Warwick Junction, Durban

 Warwick Junction, also known as Warwick Triangle, is a transportation and trading hub in the city of Durban, South Africa.
 It is the largest of its kind in South Africa.
-The area sees up to 460 000 people daily, who come to the area to for its transport interchange and market shopping.
+The area sees up to 460,000 people daily, who come to the area for its transport interchange and market shopping.

 History

 Initially used as a market space by Indian traders during apartheid, the area become popular with black traders towards to the end of apartheid.

 Markets

 Warwick Junction is home to nine distinct markets, where informal and formal traders sell a variety of products, from food to traditional medicine.
-There are approximately 5000 to 8000 vendors in the area.
+There are approximately 5,000 to 8,000 vendors in the area.

 The Bead Market has vendors who are mostly from coastal areas adjacent to Durban selling traditional Zulu beadwork items.

 Berea Station Market, located near two rail stations, has vendors selling traditional Zulu items such as spears and shields, as well as modern clothing and technology items.

 The Bovine Head Market consists of vendors who cook and sell cows' heads, a traditional African delicacy.

-Brook Street Market consists of two sections: an upper level food court, and a lower level market with vendors selling clothing and household goods.
+Brook Street Market consists of two sections: an upper-level food court, and a lower-level market with vendors selling clothing and household goods.
 It is located alongside the Badsha Peer Shrine, built by the original Indian traders in the area.